We’re so pleased that you’re thinking of visiting us.

 How to find us

 There is an entrance from the car park into the Chapel.
-The main entrance is on the other side of the building and will bring you into the Welcome lounge.
+The main entrance is on the other side of the building.
 At both entrances you should find someone from our Welcome Team to help you.

 We have a large overflow car park available opposite our building (next to the Fire Station).
 Look out for our Car Park team who will direct you where to go.